-Besides all the benefits of playgroup, it is also a place for us all to have the opportunity to leave the house, be able to have a coffee and be an adult for a few hours – I know for me, that is enough motivation!
+Besides all the benefits of playgroup, it is also a place for us all to have the opportunity to leave the house, be able to have a coffee and be an adult for a few hours – and for most, that is motivation enough!

-Finding new mum friends is pretty much like dating; we are not always going to click instantly with the first mum we meet so be patient and know that this is something that grows over time.
-And having someone else who is also going through what you’re going through (hello sleep deprivation and dealing with a teething bubs!!) somehow makes it a tiny bit easier to deal with.
-I know for me it certainly did.
+Having someone who is also going through what you’re going through (hello sleep deprivation and dealing with a teething bubs!!) somehow makes it a tiny bit easier to deal with.

 We’d love to hear about any positive experiences you had at your local playgroup!